 The microcontroller that runs your system processes data very quickly and needs a memory that can keep up with the pace.
 That’s why SRAM is normally used as a cache.
 Flash and DRAM both have long write times that can limit the MCU (microcontroller unit).
 SRAM is also primarily limited to caches because of its small size.
 DRAM is used for operations that need bigger chunks of temporary storage.

 SRAM and DRAM both have their place in embedded systems.

 Before the explosion of portable electronic devices, SRAM mostly focused on speed.
-Since we started carrying around super-computers with power hungry processors, though, low power SRAM has found a niche.
+Since we started carrying around super-computers with high power consumption processors, though, low power SRAM has found a niche.
 The faster variety has access times around 10 ns compared to low power’s 45 ns.
-Low power obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
+Low power mode obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
 Obviously, both kinds are specialized and can provide great functionality for their designed use cases.
 However, neither kind can provide what we really want; speed with power savings.

 Deep sleep SRAM will help you save energy.

 It’s important to play the right kind of music at the right time.
 You don’t want to break out Beethoven’s Moonlight Sonata at a birthday party.
 The same goes for deep sleep SRAM, there are times when it will help, and times where it just doesn’t make sense.

 There is one case, in particular, where using deep sleep SRAM doesn’t make much sense.
-That’s when the use times of the SRAM are too close together for it to enter deep sleep.
-Let’s say your SRAM takes 300 µs to enter deep sleep and your system accesses it every 250 µs.
-Your SRAM will never be able to enter deep sleep and will essentially behave like typical SRAM.
+That’s when the use times of the SRAM are too close together for it to enter deep sleep mode.
+Let’s say your SRAM takes 300 µs to enter sleep mode and your system accesses it every 250 µs.
+Your SRAM will never be able to enter sleep mode and will essentially behave like typical SRAM.
 Then you’ll have spent the extra money on something that does what any normal SRAM can do.
-Before implementing deep sleep SRAM in your system make sure that you can get the most out of its deep sleep capabilities.
+Before implementing deep sleep SRAM in your system make sure that you can get the most out of its deep sleep mode capabilities.